 Does Lendio charge prepayment penalties and other fees?

-Your prepayment penalties and other fees depend on your specific offers through Lendio.
+Your prepayment penalties and other fees depend on the specific offers you receive through Lendio.
 Remember, Lendio is a marketplace, not a lender.
-You’ll have to look at each offer to see if the lender charges a prepayment penalty or any other fees.
+You’ll need to review each offer to determine if the lender charges a prepayment penalty or any other fees.

 Methodology